lsaffel/ifelse/README.md

 if else statements in C++
+modulo
-modulo, if else
+if else